 Make up your own games.

 If you start running out of things to entertain your children, make up a game of your own.
 I do this quite a lot with my son.
 Recently, while waiting for a table in a restaurant, he began to get restless.
 We were waiting near a window that looked out onto a busy street, so I made up a game where he got points for spotting specific colored cars.
 It kept him quiet and busy until our table was ready.
-I make games up like this all the time in order to prevent meltdowns.
-You can make them up on the fly or plan a list out in advance that you can refer to when needed.
+We play this game pretty often.
+You can make up games on the fly or plan a list out in advance that you can refer to when needed.
+For more low-tech ideas, check out my screen-free activities for road trips and flying with kids.
+(Want a printable scavenger hunt for road trips?
+See the box at the bottom for details on how to get it.)

 Kids love surprises.
 Before you leave for your trip, go to the local dollar store and stock up on small treats, gifts, and toys.
 Hide these from your kids and sneak them into the car or your carry-on luggage.
 Whenever you need a diversion, pull one out for each of your kids.
 And don’t forget to wrap them up or package them in a fun way.
 A good presentation will always add to the fun.
 Another option: tell your kids at the beginning of your trip that, if they are well behaved, they will get a surprise at pre-determined times, such as when you cross a state line or at specific times.
 This way, they have something to look forward to.